-The Reverend Ephraim Spaulding built his home in 1834 to 1835 on the island of Maui.
+The Reverend Ephraim Spaulding built his home from 1834 to 1835 on the island of Maui.
 The Baldwin house has the distinction of being the oldest house in Lahaina.
 The main structure consisted of four rooms on a single level for the year Spaulding lived in it.
 Becoming ill in 1836, he returned to Massachusetts, and Reverend Dwight Baldwin moved into the home.
-Life was hard for Baldwin as his new wife having to lose two children before they reached their third birthday.
+Life was hard for Baldwin as his new wife lost two children before they reached their third birthday.
 However, the couple had a total of eight children.
 The need for a larger house meant restructuring the home Spaulding built into a two-floor building and medical study, added in 1849.
-You can see the home as it was after the Baldwin’s made additions.
+You can see the home as it was after the Baldwins made additions.

 Myths of Maui Luau

 From the vibrant hula dances to the delicious spread of Hawaiian food, the whole family is sure to be happy at the Royal Lahaina Resort’s Luau, Myths of Maui.
 This show brings an authentic Hawaiian experience to visitors from around the world.
-Guests will be treated to performances showcasing the beautiful cultures of Hawaii, Tahiti, New Zealand and Samoa.
-With hula lessons, lei making and temporary tribal tattoos, you can expect to feel the aloha at the Royal Lahaina Resort.
-This luau is selling out quick and we encourage you book as early as possible.
+Guests will be treated to performances showcasing the beautiful cultures of Hawaii, Tahiti, New Zealand, and Samoa.
+With hula lessons, lei making, and temporary tribal tattoos, you can expect to feel the aloha at the Royal Lahaina Resort.
+This luau is selling out quickly and we encourage you to book as early as possible.
 Alternatives to this luau can be found at the Grand Wailea and at the Andaz.

 Surf Break Wall